peterbecker/configuration/README.md

 The interfaces also make testing easy: a test class can implement it in any way wanted, including just using an anonymous inner class.

 Values are parsed using handlers from Strings to the return type of the getters.
-A range of default handlers will be available, custom handlers can be added.
+A range of default handlers is available, it will be possible to add custom handlers in the future.

 Additionally there will be support for advanced features such as printing usage instructions, dumping actual configuration into log files, and layering configuration sources to ease customization (e.g. default in classpath,